Amazon EBS Volume Performance on Linux Instances

 Use a Modern Linux Kernel

 Use a modern Linux kernel with support for indirect descriptors.
 Any Linux kernel 3.8 and above has this support, as well as any current-generation EC2 instance.
 If your average I/O size is at or near 44 KiB, you may be using an instance or kernel without support for indirect descriptors.
-For information about deriving the average I/O size from Amazon CloudWatch metrics, see I/O Characteristics.
+For information about deriving the average I/O size from Amazon CloudWatch metrics, see I/O Characteristics and Monitoring.